Keshy31/kindle-ai-export/docs/PROJ.md

 ### Costs

 Transcribing the book content incurs costs from the AI provider (e.g., OpenAI).
 Using `gpt-4o-mini` is significantly cheaper than `gpt-4o`.
-Generating audiobooks also incurs costs from the chosen TTS provider.
+Using a local Ollama instance can eliminate these costs, but requires a local setup with a compatible model.

 ## Summary